-After every rotation, residents are evaluated by the faculty using a competency-based evaluation form that is mapped to Urology milestones in MedHub.
+The residents are evaluated by the faculty after every rotation using a competency-based evaluation form that is mapped to Urology milestones in MedHub.
 Evaluations are reviewed and discussed by the Clinical Competency Committee (CCC) semi-annually.
 Performance measures include work habits, patient care, medical knowledge, professionalism, communication, systems-based practice and practice-based learning and improvement skills.
-Updated surgical logs and In-Service Exam results are reviewed at the semi-annual CCC meeting as well.
+Updated surgical logs and In-Service exam results are reviewed at the semi-annual CCC meeting as well.
 Trends of improvement are considered optimal.
-Poor ratings and/or poor in-service scores require remediation.
-The semi-annual review is summarized and discussed by the Program Director with the resident.
+Poor ratings and/or poor in-service exam scores require remediation.
+The semi-annual review is summarized and discussed by the Program Director with each resident.
 At the meeting, the Program Director assists the resident in creating an individualized learning plan for the next six months.
-If a resident is failing to progress, a written improvement plan will be developed by the CCC and PD, discussed with the resident and forwarded to the GME Office.
-The bi-annual meeting of a resident and the Program Director will be documented and subsequently entered into MedHub along with the ACGME milestone report, which is also discussed at the semi-annual performance meeting.
-All completed evaluations are available to residents in MedHub.
+If a resident is failing to progress, a written improvement plan will be developed by the CCC and PD, discussed with the resident and forwarded to the GME